riboseinc/ribose-ruby/README.md

 #### List user feeds

-To retrieve the list of user feeds, we can use the `Feed.all` interface
+To retrieve the list of user feeds,

 ```ruby
 Ribose::Feed.all